skdelphix/maskdocs/docs/Connecting_Data_to_Masking_Service/Managing_Connectors.md

 To delete a connector, click the **Delete** icon to the far right of the connector name.

-!!! warning
+**Warning:**
     When you delete a connector, you also delete its rule sets and inventory data.

 ## Connector Types